philipszdavido/npm-express/README.md

         cd npm-packages

+1. Create `.env` file in the root directory:

+        touch .env

+1. Copy `.env.template` to `.env`:

+        cp .env.template .env

+1. Edit the `.env` key-value pairs to your own configuration.
 1. Run `npm install` to install node dependencies.
 1. Run `node .` or `npm run start` to start the server.